Health and Wellness

 Western is dedicated to providing services that promote healthy lifestyles and support the well-being of our students.
-This effort is led by the Live Well Student Committee, a group of students, staff, and faculty who are working to increase student success by creating a culture that supports and encourages health lifestyle choices through policy change, implementation of proven programs, and promotion of personal responsibility.
+This effort is led by a group of students, staff, and faculty who are working to increase student success by creating a culture that supports and encourages health lifestyle choices through policy change, implementation of proven programs, and promotion of personal responsibility.

 Student Health Center

-Enroll for six credits or more OR enroll for at least one credit and pay a $100 fee
+- Fall and Spring Semester - Enroll for six credits or more OR enroll for at least one credit and pay a $100 fee.

-Enroll for six credits or more OR enroll for at least one credit and pay a $50 fee; OR enroll for spring semester and fall semester, but not summer semester and pay $50 fee.
+- Summer Semester - Enroll for six credits or more OR enroll for at least one credit and pay a $50 fee; OR enroll for spring semester and fall semester, but not summer semester and pay a $50 fee.

 Student Health Insurance